devonnaidoo/basic-web-server/README.md

 ## How to Use

 No installation required.
-Once on your machine, to start the server, run the follow command in the root directory:
+Once on your machine, to start the server, run the following command in the root directory:

 `npm start`

 ### Prerequisites